 Caffe Umbria Artisan Coffee Roasters, Seattle

 With nearly a century of roasting heritage, Caffe Umbria’s traditional atmosphere and coffee blends trace back to Perugia, Italy.
 Run by third-generation Italian roaster Emanuele Bizzarri, this Seattle roastery delivers decades of family tradition and flavor in every cup.
 Enjoy the warm and welcoming atmosphere of an authentic Italian espresso bar at their flagship location in the historic Pioneer Square location.
-Order their signature Bizzarri Blend — a medium-dark roast with molasses, pecan, and banana notes.
+Order their signature Bizzarri Blend, a medium-dark roast with molasses, pecan, and banana notes.

-See also: Spokane City Guide
+Also See: Spokane City Guide

 Kafiex Roasters Coffee Lab, Vancouver

 At Kafiex (pronounced “coffee-x”), every order is crafted with certified organic and fair-trade beans that are roasted in-house.
 Sample proprietary brews from the “slow bar,” which utilizes state-of-the-art Syphon, Chemex, and V60 coffee makers to distill and deliver full-bodied and delicious cups of coffee.
-And as a certified Clark County Green Business, this prominent Washington roaster is also heralded for its sustainability efforts.
+As a certified Clark County Green Business, this prominent Washington roaster is heralded for its sustainability efforts.
 Known for its wide array of specialty coffee offerings, try crowd favorites like a cortado or a cajeta latte.

-See also: Vancouver Washington City Guide
+Also See: Vancouver Washington Travel Guide

 Caffe Vita Coffee Roasting, Seattle